 View upcoming changes on the Roadmap

-Updated Intrepid Tools: 3D Explore, Isostatic Gravity Correction, Multi-scale edge detection wizard, Intelligent Search (Batch) and the Gravity Import Wizard.
+Intrepid 6.2 includes updates for 3D Explore, Isostatic Gravity Correction, the Multi-Scale Edge Detection Wizard, Intelligent Search (Batch) and the Gravity Import Wizard.

-The new trend gridding tool has started to be rolled out as a service option for customers as part of our geophysical data processing.
-Trend gridding is a powerful tool to uncover trends in your data that might otherwise be hidden due to the flight line direction.
+The new trend gridding tool has been included as a software feature and as a service option for customers as part of our geophysical data processing.
+Trend gridding is a powerful tool for uncovering trends in your data that might otherwise be hidden due to the flight line direction.
 The TrendQ Gridded Product demonstrates the enhancements in quality and interpretability of the trended grid.
 This applies when there are 2D bodies causing the gridded signal to show Boundinage style manifestations, when the underlying geology is more uniform in thickness.
-These features, which are visible as circular anomalies in standard gridding process, easily mislead interpretations and can be avoided by using the TrendQ process.
+These features, which are visible as circular anomalies in standard gridding process,can easily mislead interpretations but can be avoided by using the TrendQ process.

 To make an enquiry about the options available for your data, contact us at email@example.com